Checks if the application has execute permissions for the given path.

 The path where the new file should be created.

-if it already exists or an error occurred.
+true if the file was created, false if it already exists or an error occurred.

 Checks if a file or directory exists at the given path.